desktophero/oneops.github.io/_recipes/user/search-summary.md

 ## Advanced Search

+Enable advance search by appending `?source=cms` to the search URL.
 In Advanced Search mode, the left panel offers various filtering levels.
 The user can enter some or all of these filters to obtain the desired result set.
 The available advance search options are:

 * **Namespace:** The path within which the searching is restricted.
 The widest it can go is by organization.
 For example, for service organization, the default namespace value is `/services`.
 To lookup instances within a specific environment, use `/<organization-name>/<assembly-name>/<environment-name>`.
 * **Scope:** Select the phase of the OneOps lifecycle to be searched.
 For example, to search realized instances of a compute, select `operations(bom*)`.
 To go to the compute configuration that is specific to an environment, choose `transition(manifest*)`.